Home DestinationsGermany 4 Days in Berlin Trip Report

 Evening

-After the Topography of Terror, it was starting to get dark, so we made our way back to Potsdamer Platz, where we went to Panorama Punkt – a viewing deck over looking the whole of the city.
-We’d read that on average there’s a waiting time of 2 hours at the TV Tower and can be quite expensive.
-However, Panorama Punkt cost us €5 each and there was absolutely no queue at all.
+After the Topography of Terror, it was starting to get dark, so we made our way to Potsdamer Platz.
+Here we visited Panorama Punkt, a viewing deck over looking the whole of the city.
+We’d read that on average there’s a waiting time of 2 hours at the TV Tower which can be quite expensive.
+However, Panorama Punkt cost €5 each and there was absolutely no queue at all.

-As I mentioned before, I love the TV Tower and I think it’s what makes the Berlin city so recognisable.
-One thing that dawned on me while looking across the city towards it, is that you may have to wait hours on end to go up the tower and admire the views of the city, but of course you don’t get to see it.
-And I personally think it’s not the same to look out over the city, without seeing the tower somewhere.
+I love the TV Tower and I think it’s what makes Berlin city so recognisable.
+You may have to wait hours on end to go up the tower and admire the views of the city, but of course you don’t get to see it.
+I personally think it’s not the same to look out over the city, without seeing the tower somewhere.
 So I was even more pleased with our decision to go up Panorama Punkt first.
 It was a slightly cloudy evening, but we could still see for miles – the building offers 360 degree views.

 IMG_0335

-After this we took a walk back towards our hotel, via Brandenburg Gate (see the photo I included earlier) and arrived at Gendarmenmarkt Christmas Market at about 7:00pm.
+After this we took a walk back towards our hotel, via Brandenburg Gate and arrived at Gendarmenmarkt Christmas Market at about 7:00pm.

 IMG_0345 IMG_0357

-We stayed at the market for about 2+ hours, before deciding to head to a bar we’d seen not far from our hotel called Newton Bar.
+We stayed at the market for about 2+ hours, before heading to Newton Bar for a drink.
 It was busy and bustling, but we got a table no problem.
-I ordered a cocktail while my boyfriend ordered some local beer.
+I ordered a cocktail while Oli ordered some local beer.
 It was a great bar, nice atmosphere, with low lit intimate lighting – I’d definitely recommend it.

 Berlin Trip Report: Day 2

-Our first full day of our 4 days in Berlin, so we woke up nice and early, ready for another full day of exploring.
-We grabbed some fresh croissants for breakfast from the local supermarket and walked down to Check Point Charlie.
+Our first full day of our 4 days in Berlin, so we woke up nice and early, ready for another day of exploring.
+We grabbed some fresh croissants from the local supermarket and walked down to Check Point Charlie.

 The sign stating that you are entering American territory is original (I believe – don’t quote me on that though), but if that is true then I was pleased to see that.